 Mr McKay is Chair of Bank of New Zealand Limited, the Eden Park Trust Board and is a member of the Institute of Directors in New Zealand.
-Mr McKay currently holds directorships with Genesis Energy Limited, IAG (NZ) Holdings Limited, National Australia Bank Limited, Tourism Transport Limited, Wymac Consulting Limited and is a Trustee of W.H.
-Hargreaves Trust.
+Mr McKay currently holds directorships with Fletcher Building Limited, Fletcher Building Industries Limited, Genesis Energy Limited, IAG (NZ) Holdings Limited and National Australia Bank Limited.